nllz/IRTF-HRPC/draft-research.md

         - org: W3C
      target: http://www.w3.org/International/questions/qa-i18n.en

-    Rachovitsa:
+   Adamantia Rachovitsa:
 	title: Engineering “Privacy by Design” in the Internet Protocols: Understanding Online Privacy both as a Technical and a Human Rights Issue in the Face of Pervasive 				Monitoring
      date: 2015
           author:
         - ins: A. Rachovitsa